Substation (under consideration for removal)

 and adjoining it to the east (NB: This is the item listed on the NSW State Heritage Register (only).

-This is a fine brick* building, designed in Interwar Free Classical style.
-Its unusual design with Interwar Functionalist curved wall responding to the corner site, that follows the corner (and maximises internal space.
+Substation, Paddington is a fine brick* building, designed in interwar Free Classical style.
+It is an unusual design with an Interwar Functionalist style curved wall responding to the corner site, that follows the corner and maximises internal space.
 A dominant classical rendered cornice below the parapet is the building's main decoration.

-*not tuck-pointed (as it was previously described) - no coloured bedding mortar or contrasting bead is visible (as befits tuck pointing (Woollahra Municipal Council update, 18/3/2026)
+*it is not tuck-pointed (as it was previously described) - no coloured bedding mortar or contrasting bead is visible (as befits tuck pointing (Woollahra Municipal Council update, 18/3/2026).

-The interior comprises two major spaces on the building's northern and central part, and a small electric lighting room towards its south-eastern (Young and Weedon Street corner, but facing the latter) street near that corner.
+The interior comprises two major spaces on the building's northern and central part, and a small electric lighting room towards its south-eastern corner (Young and Weedon Street) corner, but facing the latter street, near that corner.

-These spaces are transformer room and switch (now battery) room.
-The former has stairs down to the latter, internally.
+These spaces are a transformer room and a battery (formerly switch) room.
+The transformer room has stairs down to the battery room, internally.

 There are roller door entries facing both Young Street and Weedon Avenue.
 The main entry was from Young Street.
-A pedestrian door gives access from the Electric Lighting room onto Weedon Street.
+A pedestrian door gives access from the Electric Lighting room onto Weedon Avenue.

 Internal walls are painted face brick.
 Steel girders support a concrete roof.

-A linear roof lantern allows light into the transformer room from above, in addition to windows to the sides.
-A rank of batteries is in the switch (now battery) room.
-A pit behind the row of transformers houses cabling.
+A linear roof lantern (skylight) allows light into the transformer room from above, in addition to windows to the sides.
+A rank of batteries is in the battery room.
+A pit in the floor behind the row of transformers houses cabling.

 After construction of the adjacent Zone substation and it coming into service in 1940, the 1927 substation became an annex of the Zone substation, and was used to house the 5.5kV/415V auxiliary transformers, batteries and street lighting control apparatus.
 The 5.5kV switchgear was removed and the (Substation) No. 9 designation was discontinued, being re-assigned to a new substation at Mascot in 1941.
 In 1951, the former Substation No. 9 was reclassified as a separate substation, after re-installation of 5.5kV switchgear.
 The recommissioned substation was designated No. 935 County Avenue and remains in service as such (Pennington 2012: 19).